 - Fast-tracking Health Innovation for NHS Scotland (MRC Confidence in Concept 2017) / R170262-104

-- Kavanagh, Kimberley (Principal Investigator) Bennie, Marion (Co-investigator) Lennon, Marilyn (Co-investigator) Maguire, Roma (Co-investigator) Robertson, Charles (Co-investigator)
+- Kavanagh, Kimberley (Principal Investigator) Bennie, Marion (Co-investigator) Lennon, Marilyn (Co-investigator) Maguire, Roma (Co-investigator) Robertson, Chris (Co-investigator)

 - Understanding the adoption of Technology Enabled Care